Guest Book: Page 30

 Regards Chris

-I pointed Chris to Roger Carpenter, Lens
+I pointed Chris to Roger Carpenter, Lens of

-(see Sources of Photographs.
-Please remember
+Sources of Photographs.
+Please remember when

-forget the Stamped Address Envelope.
+the Stamped Address Envelope.

 Hello.
-On the Warwickshire Railways page
+On the Warwickshire Railways page for

-for Stratford-upon-Avon GWR's station, it says several times the "Evesham Road
+Stratford-upon-Avon GWR's station, it says several times the "Evesham Road

 station".
 Is this right?
 The current station, which is the one I think the text